 After the chemical cleaning, you should notice a significant change in the function of your AC unit.
 Water leaks that may have been present should be resolved.
 Bad odours that can commonly develop from standing moisture and dirt producing all kinds of odor-causing bacteria and mildews will also be gone.
 This is by far the most important aspect of the chemical cleaning process as these biological invaders can cause disease and health conditions in the home’s occupants.
 Check out more differences here)

 Another important benefit will be the much cooler air that is produced from an AC unit in mint condition.
 You will enjoy an “out of the box” type function that resets your AC unit’s performance to “fresh off the production line” levels.

 You can also expect your AC unit to function better and use less energy to perform its primary functions.
 This means that your energy expenses will be reduced after a proper chemical cleaning.

 Finally, you will have an AC unit that is functioning as if it were new, especially if you have a professional address the maintenance of the unit as well.
 This will lead to an AC unit with a longer lifespan and greater value.

-Chemical cleaning is an important part of the AC unit’s maintenance and service program and should be practiced once a year for the very best results.
-Some experts will recommend this be done every three months especially for those AC units that see a lot of use and might be a bit older.
+Chemical cleaning is an important part of the AC unit’s maintenance and service program and should be practised once a year for the very best results.
+Some experts will recommend this be done every three months, especially for those AC units that see a lot of use and might be a bit older.
 Technicians will typically include a few other tasks in their chemical cleaning job including charging refrigerants and fine-tuning the thermostats and more.
 All these tasks will work to preserve the functionality of your cooling unit.